jlalovi/frontend-coding-test/README.md

 - From the event list, you can also delete an event.
 The result of editing/deleting an event must be reflected in the calendar.
 - By clicking on a day in the calendar, the list of existing events will appear and an event can be assigned to that specific day.

+### Optional

+- Add some tests to your code.
+- Improve the aspect of the calendar.
+- A console clean of errors and warnings.

 ## We will value...

 - Use standard patterns and apply the official style guides of the libraries we ask you to use.